open-feature/ofep/007-OFEP-transaction-context-propagation.md

 ## State: DRAFTING

 Evaluation context is a container for all contextual data that can be used used to conditionally control the value returned from a flag evaluation.
-Traditionally, a developer would be responsible for explicitly defining evaluation context during flag evaluation.
+Currently, developers are responsible for explicitly defining and supplying evaluation context during flag evaluation.

 Transaction context, a subset of the evaluation context, is a container for transaction specific data (e.g. user id, user agent, IP) that lives for the duration of a transaction.
 With transaction context propagation, a developer can set transaction context where it's convenient (e.g. an auth service) and have it persist for the length of a transaction (e.g. a request or thread).
 OpenFeature will then merge transaction context with evaluation context before flag evaluation.